 Many see an annual income of less than $26,200 per year.

-With the sky-high costs related to healthcare, Medicare can offer a breath of fresh air for so many.
+With the sky-high costs related to healthcare, Medicare can offer a breath of fresh air.

 Women on Medicare

-For the most part, women who are on Medicare tend to have more significant health needs and face more chronic health conditions than men do.
-A few of these health conditions may include hypertension, osteoporosis, and arthritis.
-Women on Medicare also tend to have more physical limitations with daily living than men on Medicare do.
+For the most part, women on Medicare tend to have more health needs and face more chronic conditions than men.
+A few of these conditions include hypertension, osteoporosis, and arthritis.

-Since women usually live longer than men do, women make up about three-quarters of Medicare beneficiaries who reside within long-term health care facilities, such as skilled nursing facilities or nursing homes.
+Women on Medicare tend to have more physical limitations with daily living than men.
+Since women usually live longer than men do, women make up about three-quarters of Medicare beneficiaries in long-term care facilities, such as nursing homes.

 Medicare Coverage Under 65